Thursday, August 28, 2014

 In this film, the visual effects have gotten complex.
 I am impressed with how lifelike the characters of Rocket and Groot are exceptional in CGI, with voice-overs from actors such as Bradley Cooper and Vin Diesel.
 I also liked the feature of its terrific soundtrack with its choice of songs from the late 1960s and 1970s.

 Fortunately, GUARDIANS OF THE GALAXY is an incredible surprise with its wit and visual spectacle.
 It is a movie that is old-school in style and mixes it with a lighthearted sci-fi comedic structure.
-It is something that you'll enjoy, either be it for yourself or with your friends.
+It is something that you'll enjoy, either by yourself or with your friends.
 Guess what, fans?
 The sequel isn't due to come out until 2017, and it could crossover with The Avengers universe.

 Star rating: (9/10) Excellent Movie